 5. While I agree that it's advantageous for gun owners to be members of gun clubs, I think the system you propose carries with it a high potential for disarmament through the 'back door'.
 A few bad incidents will be used by the anti-gun groups to disarm ALL members, whether they are guilty or innocent.
 This has been seen many times all around the world.
 Furthermore, I don't think your system will significantly reduce the traffic altercation-type scenarios you mention.
 If a person does not have the temperament to carry, not even membership of a gun club would change that.

-A friend suggested that “in theory, your proposal sounds plausible but in practice, it is still open to abuse.
+Last comment, #6: “in theory, your proposal sounds plausible but in practice, it is still open to abuse.
 For example, the creation of a gun club requires recognition of the PNP/Firearms and Explosives Office.
 If an anti-firearms administration were in place, they could lean on this mechanism to deny recognition on gun clubs who don't follow their policies.
 This is the problem by the Association of Firearms and Ammunition Dealers (AFAD).
 They depend on approval of permits in order to stay in business.
 Thus they must toe the party line, even if it is against their long term interests and the interests of their customers.”

 Criminals 3: Kidnappers in Government, August 24, 2010